For best experience please turn on javascript and use a modern browser!

 10:00 – 11:30 Panel 1: Legislative Acts In this panel, we discuss direct actions, requests for internal review (RIRs), and preliminary (validity) references as alternative routes to challenge legislative acts.

-Alberto Nicotina (UvA, chair), Ana Bobic (Référendaire at the Court of Justice EU), Loes van Dijk (Climate Court), Gerry Liston (GLAN), Stefano Romoli (Legal Service, EC), Sebastian Bechtel (ClientEarth) and Climate Litigation Network.
+Alberto Nicotina (UvA, chair), Ana Bobic (Hertie School of Governance), Loes van Dijk (Climate Court), Stefano Romoli (Legal Service, EC), Sebastian Bechtel (ClientEarth) and Gaia Lisi (Climate Litigation Network)

 11:30 – 11:45 coffee break